Dimev/atmospheric-scattering-explained/experiments/NOTES.md

 Further investigation tells me this is probably similar to `-1 / (x - 2)`, with the points at x = -1 and x = 1 set to the optical depth when looking up and down respectively
+NOTE: this is not steep enough near 0, so might need some extras.
+Mayab try pade approximation?

 I'm not entirely sure how to properly handle the proper optical depth via light yet, and Jodie does this with the integral of `exp(-a * x - b * (1 - x))` with x from 0 to 1,